cavtools/cav/docs/getting_started.md

 and Preact.

 I suggest leaving your right-click menu at home.
-Typing everything manually aids the learning process, and it's how Cav is intended to be used.
+Typing everything manually aids the learning process, and that's how Cav is intended to be used.
+(Stick shift, baby!)
 You can expand the "⚡️ Breakdown" drop-downs to get a closer look at what's happening.

 To start, we're going to do To-Dos.
 (It's tradition.)